 Guidelines recommend use of multiple agents in control of acne of various severity.
 This principle applies to mild acne, treated in large by benzoyl pleroxide and topical retinoids alone or in combination, other topical agents, clindamycin, erythromycin, may be used in combination therapy of mild acne.
-Combination therapy has not been implemented central to comedonal acne treatment, however, evidence based acne skin care which employ various full proof ingredients known to be effective in control of comedones is growing in acceptance and exercise.
+Combination therapy has not been implemented central to comedonal acne treatment, however, evidence based acne skin care, which employ various full proof ingredients known to be effective in control of comedones, is growing in acceptance and exercise.
 Topical retinoid and salicylic acid are most well known comedolytic agents utilized in comedonal acne.
 In addition, azelaic acid and benzyoyl peroxide are mildly comedolytic and hence of benefit in treating comedones.

 Cystic acne treatment generally employs multiple modalities to get rid of deep cysts and nodules.
 Amid oral acne treatments, Isotretinoin (Accutane) is an effective medication available for severe forms such as nodulocystic acne or acne conglobata that do not respond to other acne treatment options.
 Patients who take isotretinoin require close monitoring by a dermatologist because of the possibility of severe side effects such as allergic reaction (inflammation of face and tongue) blurred vision, dryness of the vision and etc. Pregnancy, especially during the early stages is a contraindication for certain oral prescription types acne treatment.